Hall-effect thruster: Applications

 An illustration of the Gateway in orbit around the Moon.
-The orbit of the Gateway will be maintained with Hall thrusters.
+The orbit of the Gateway would have been maintained with Hall thrusters.

 Hall thrusters have been flying in space since December 1971, when the Soviet Union launched an SPT-50 on a Meteor satellite.
 Over 240 thrusters have flown in space since that time, with a 100% success rate.
 Hall thrusters are now routinely flown on commercial LEO and GEO communications satellites, where they are used for orbital insertion and stationkeeping.

 The first Hall thruster to fly on a western satellite was a Russian D-55 built by TsNIIMASH, on the NRO's STEX spacecraft, launched on 3 October 1998.

 The solar electric propulsion system of the European Space Agency's SMART-1 spacecraft used a Snecma PPS-1350-G Hall thruster.
 SMART-1 was a technology demonstration mission that orbited the Moon.
 This use of the PPS-1350-G, starting on 28 September 2003, was the first use of a Hall thruster outside geosynchronous Earth orbit (GEO).
 Like most Hall thruster propulsion systems used in commercial applications, the Hall thruster on SMART-1 could be throttled over a range of power, specific impulse, and thrust.
 It has a discharge power range of 0.46–1.19 kW, a specific impulse of 1,100–1,600 s and thrust of 30–70 mN.

-Early small satellites of the SpaceX Starlink constellation used krypton-fueled Hall thrusters for position-keeping and deorbiting, while later Starlink satellites used argon-fueled Hall thrusters.
+Early small satellites of the SpaceX Starlink constellation used krypton Hall thrusters for position-keeping and deorbiting, while later Starlink satellites used argon Hall thrusters.